tsteelesql/AI_Experiments/StarWarsLifeCounter_Day3/Flask_Readme.md

 ## Description
 This is a simple web game framework built using Flask, a lightweight Python web application framework.
 The framework allows users to create games with basic state management and user interactions.

+#### Intial Prompt

+Act as an expert python programmer.
+Write code using python for a Star Wars life counter application.
+It should set starting life to 30 and support two players.
+Have buttons to raise and lower life totals, an indicator of the current first player, which can be updated, and a toggle for having the "Force", which either or both players may have at the same time.
+Use Flask to generate the application as a basic web application.

+The additional criteria need met:

+The buttons should scale when the window is expanded.

+When Player 1 is the first player, change the color to blue for only these elements:

+a.
+The Player 1/Player 2 labels

+b.
+The current life totals for both players

+c.
+The first player label

+When Player 2 becomes the first player, change the color to red for the same elements.

+All other elements should remain a default grey background, and not update.

 ## Features
 - Built using Flask
 - State management for players